 Astronomical Instrumentation.
 The group is involved in the construction of high-resolution imaging systems used with large telescopes at major observatories, and in novel, prototype high-resolution imaging systems used on campus.

 Galactic Dynamics.
 This field studies the formation and evolution of our Milky Way galaxy in a cosmological context.
 The work at SCSU is focused on building and analyzing surveys of stars and stellar systems in our Galaxy and its satellites.
-Specifically, measurements are made of transverse velocities of these objects, and these are combined with other properties to constrain cosmologically-motivated Milky-Way models.
+Specifically, measurements are made of the transverse velocities of these objects, and these are combined with other properties to constrain cosmologically-motivated Milky-Way models.

 Intensity Interferometry.
-A high-resolution technique first used in the 1950's is being revisited at SCSU with modern instrumentation.
+A high-resolution technique first used in the 1950s is being revisited at SCSU with modern instrumentation.
 The goal is to develop and use a wirelessly connected, multiple-telescope instrument capable of measuring stellar diameters from our campus.

 Further astronomy activities on campus are conducted in the Earth Science Department.